 By 1986 Inverness had four 37/0s and eight ETH class 37/4s covering both Kyle and Far North lines.
 This fleet remained constant until 1989 when Class 156 units were introduced.

-From summer 1987 Eastfield's Class 37/4 fleet and 3 Class 20s were equiped with Radios and CDUs ready for the start of RETB operation.
+From summer 1987 Eastfield's Class 37/4 fleet and 3 Class 20s were equipped with Radios and CDUs ready for the start of RETB operation.

 In January 1989 a dedicated fleet of Class 156 units took over the daytime WHL passenger services and these were also with radios and CDUs.

 From May 2000 Class 158s replaced 156s north of Inverness.
-The 158s have CDUs removed when working on other routes.
+The 158s had CDUs removed when working on other routes.

-Class 66 and Class 67 locos have now largely replaced the class 37s, and EWS (now DBS) created dedicated fleets permanently fitted with CDUs for working on RETB signalled routes.
+Class 66 and Class 67 locos have now largely replaced the class 37s, and EWS (now DB Cargo) and later GBRf created dedicated fleets permanently fitted with CDUs for working on RETB signalled routes.

 Other operators such as WCRC fit their locomotives with CDU's on an as required basis.